 How to find a tavern?

 As a foreigner, it might still be hard to understand the difference between a restaurant and a tavern while picking out a place to eat.
 The first tip is that a tavern is much easier to find than a restaurant, especially outside the bigger cities.
-Secondly, look at the chairs and the menu.
-When dishes are cheap, prices are handwritten and adjusted, the menu is local and Greek, and the chairs look uncomfortable, you have found one!
+Secondly, look at the menu.
+When dishes are cheap, prices are handwritten and adjusted, the menu is local, Greek, or hard to find you found a tavern.
+Lastly, when the chairs look uncomfortable and old, you have found one!

 Do you have lunch or dinner at a tavern?